Avocadrew/RoomReservationSystem/README.md

 #### B10732012 Jun-Yu (Andrew) Chen, B10832004 Shu-Yan Cheng, Yun-Hsuan Tsai, Hao Kuan, Wei Chen

 ## Introduction
-The main goal of the system's design is to improve the user experience of the current NTUST library room reservation system.
+The main goal of the system's design is to improve the user experience of the current NTUST library room reservation system with a total redesign.
 To achieve this, we added some new concepts and functions into our system:
 - **Grouping system:**

      We introduced a new concept called "Group" into the reservation system.
 Users are able to add team members into a group so personnel in the meeting could be tracked, reminder-related functionality is also based on grouping.